 70% of healthcare consumers deem location critical when selecting a provider or healthcare system.
 Primary doctors, who handle routine illnesses, have a broad and consistent patient demographic.
 As the go-to source for initial medical care, they require a medical office space that is convenient for their patients.
 Naturally, this applies to specialists too, who may have to consider their location even more carefully.

-Below are some defining factors to help you find the best location for your medical office space.
+620 N LaSalle provided below some defining factors to help you find the best location for your medical office space.

 Concentration of Competitors

 Conduct market research to establish how many health care practitioners are operating in your desired location.
 It may be difficult to build upon your existing patient base if you’re not already operating in the area.
 Patients form long-lasting relationships with their professional healthcare practitioners.